 Now you know how it works and can start experimenting with your rice cooker.

 And you have a lot of possibilities here.

+Can you use rice cooker as slow cooker?
 What can we cook with a rice cooker?

 You have a wide choice of main or side dishes to make in your rice cooker.
 Of course, you can use slow cooker recipes.